syncfusion-content/windowsforms-docs/WindowsForms/Edit/Runtime-Features.md

 {% endhighlight %}

-> Note: The above methods can also be set for the ReplaceHistory and ReplaceSearchHistory properties.
+N> The above methods can also be set for the ReplaceHistory and ReplaceSearchHistory properties.